-Standing 5 feet by 40 feet, the Wall is composed of 150 Christie MicroTiles and displays more than 23 million pixels, which is the equivalent of more than twenty-three 720p HDTVs.
+Standing 5 feet by 40 feet, the ArtLens Wall is composed of 150 Christie MicroTiles and displays more than 23 million pixels, which is the equivalent of more than twenty-three 720p HDTVs.
 The Christie iKit multitouch system allows multiple users to interact with the wall, simultaneously opening as many as 20 separate interfaces across the ArtLens Wall to explore the collection.
 Software was written using open Frameworks and runs on two Windows 7 workstations supported by four Linux servers processing the video across the Wall, and Bluetooth connects iOS or Android devices.

 High-resolution digital cameras ranging from 48 to 192 megapixels were used to photograph the CMA’s collection.
 These are publication-quality photographs as large as 50 by 40 inches, which will enlarge on a standard tablet, smartphone, or computer monitor to 220 by 160 inches for examining detail.

-Every 10 minutes, an application content management system updates the wall with high-resolution images of artwork, metadata, and the frequency with which each artwork has been “favorited” on the Wall and from the ArtLens App.
-Visitors can save favorites to their iOS/Android device on the ArtLens App from the Wall by placing their device on one of eight docking stations and connecting seamlessly using Bluetooth.
+An application content management system updates the wall with high-resolution images of artwork, metadata, and the frequency with which each artwork has been “favorited” on the Wall and from ArtLens App.
+Visitors can save favorites to their iOS/Android device on ArtLens App from the Wall by placing their device on one of eight docking stations and connecting seamlessly using Bluetooth.
 The visitor’s favoriting and sharing activity creates metrics that enable museum staff to understand what artworks visitors are engaging with, creating a feedback loop with the museum.
 Visitors can also queue curated themes to display on the ArtLens Wall, playing them like a jukebox that changes every 40 seconds.
 These themes can be changed dynamically to connect with temporary exhibitions or create new ideas for the permanent collection.